MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

 ## Restricting domains

 Administrators can configure external sharing by using either the domain allow list or deny list.
-This can be done at the tenant level or the site collection level.
+This can be done at the organization level or the site collection level.
 Administrators can limit sharing invitations to a limited number of email domains by listing them in the allow list or opt to use the deny list, listing email domains to which users are prohibited from sending invitations.

-Tenant-level settings affect all SharePoint Online site collections, including the OneDrive for Business site collection.
+Organization-wide settings affect all SharePoint Online site collections, including the OneDrive for Business site collection.

- **To restrict domains in external sharing in SharePoint Online and OneDrive for Business at the tenant level**
+ **To restrict domains in external sharing in SharePoint Online and OneDrive for Business at the organization level**

 1. Sign in to Office 365 as a global admin or SharePoint admin.